-Combine your baking soda, citric acid and corn starch in a bowl.
+- Combine your baking soda, citric acid and corn starch in a bowl.
 Mix to combine all of the ingredients.

 - Carefully add 1 teaspoon of bubble bath to the dry ingredients.
 Keep stirring to make sure all of the ingredients are combined.

-For the big bubble bar bath bomb I put a red rose made from soap petals on the bottom to add a pop of color.
+- For the big bubble bar bath bomb I put a red rose made from soap petals on the bottom to add a pop of color.
 For the smaller bubble bar bath bombs I put a few heart shaped soap confettis on the bottom.

-Fill both sides of your molds with the bubble bar bath bomb mixture.
+- Fill both sides of your molds with the bubble bar bath bomb mixture.
 Press the mixture down with your fingertips and press both sides of the round bath bomb mold together.